SamikshaBhavsar/content/README.md

 <br>

-# 13.How To Insert And Delete Array Elements
+# 13.How To Insert And Delete Array Elements :scissors:
 * We can insert and delete an element at particular index in NumPy array with the use of ```numpy.insert()``` and ```numpy.delete()``` function.
 * We can also use ```numpy.append()``` function to append any element at the end of array.
 * Parameters for these functions: